AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/robust_programming_practice/rpp03_limited_use_of_others_in_aggregates.rst

 -----------------------------------------------
-Limited Use of "others" In Aggregates (RPP03)
+Limited Use of "others" in Aggregates (RPP03)
 -----------------------------------------------

 .. include:: ../../../global.txt